 Empyrea’s more fortunate citizens enjoy life in floating cities, known as Cradles, far above the surface.
 These airborne colonies are safer, but an endless supply of fuel is required to keep them aloft.
 Oil from flying fish allows Cradles and ships to stay afloat, but pales in comparison to the potent blood and beating hearts of hunted Kirin.
 Because of this, Cradle-dwellers are especially hostile towards Kirin and Symbiotes, more likely to turn them in for a bounty than give them directions.
 It is the desire to remain comfortable and isolated that drives people to hunt and kill wild Kirin.

-Between Clouds is made using Free League’s Year Zero game engine.
-I chose this system for its ease of use, especially with players that are new to the genre, as well as its focus on narrative storytelling.
+Between Clouds is made using a modified version of Free League’s Year Zero game engine.
 The Year Zero system uses pools of six-sided dice to determine the outcome of each action.
-Actions are successful when a 6 is rolled, otherwise the action fails and produces an unintended consequence for the player.
+Actions are successful whenever a 6 is rolled, otherwise the action fails and produces an unintended consequence for the player.
 Multiple 6’s allow the Symbiotes to buy Flourishes, bonus effects that can be applied to their actions.
+This simple pass/fail system has clear stakes and is easy for new players to pick up, but it is only the beginning what makes Between Clouds’ mechanics special.